 Increased loss of public tennis courts to pickleball.

 Pickleball is great fun, and all of us know a few people who play both tennis and pickleball and love it.
 Sadly, Boulder Parks and Rec has not built courts dedicated to this new sport, but has opted instead to cede almost all the Rec Center courts to pickleball.
 BPR will say that they are merely adding pickleball lines to tennis courts to promote “multi-use.”
 But the sad truth is that multi-use is a myth for several reasons: 1) The noise level of pickleball is multiples louder than tennis, 2) twice as many p-ball players fit onto the same size court, resulting in an imbalance between the two populations and friction all around, 3) the cultures of the two sports are wildly different and the interactions (with pickleballers running onto tennis courts to retrieve their balls or wandering across tennis courts while a point is in play) are often dangerous.
-The fact is, where pickleball becomes established on tennis courts, it rapidly pushes out the traditional tennis players.
-The eight North and South Boulder Recreations Center tennis courts have become de facto pickleball facilities, forcing tennis players to a shrinking number of tennis-only public courts.
+The fact is, where pickleball becomes established on “multi-use” courts, it rapidly pushes out the traditional tennis players.
+The eight North and South Boulder Recreations Center courts — which were home courts to many tennis players in the past — have become de facto pickleball facilities, forcing tennis players to a shrinking number of tennis-only public courts.

 A major loss of private courts.